aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/tabstopcollection/_index.md

 Therefore, the complete set of tab stops for a given object is a combination of tab stops defined directly on this object and tab stops inherited from the parent styles.

-In Aspose.Words, when you obtain a **TabStops** collection for a paragraph or a style, it contains only the custom tab stops defined directly for this paragraph or style.
+In Aspose.Words, when you obtain a [TabStopCollection](./) for a paragraph or a style, it contains only the custom tab stops defined directly for this paragraph or style.
 The collection does not include tab stops defined in the parent styles or default tab stops.